Maldives: Protectorate period

-In 1558, the Portuguese established a small garrison with a Viador (Viyazoaru), or overseer of a factory (trading post) in the Maldives, which they administered from their main colony in Goa.
-Their attempts to impose Christianity provoked a local revolt led by Muhammad Thakurufaanu al-A'uẓam, his two brothers and Dhuvaafaru Dhandahele, who fifteen years later drove the Portuguese out of the Maldives.
-This event is now commemorated as National Day.
+In 1558, the Portuguese established a small garrison with a Viador (Viyazoaru), or overseer of a factory (trading post) in Maldives, which they administered from their main colony in Goa.
+Their attempts to forcefully impose Christianity with the threat of death provoked a local revolt led by Muhammad Thakurufaanu al-A'uẓam, his two brothers, and Dhuvaafaru Dhandahele, who fifteen years later drove the Portuguese out of Maldives.
+This event is now commemorated as Qaumee Dhuvas (lit.
+'National Day').
+It is celebrated on the 1st of Rabi' al-Awwal, the third month of Hijri (Islamic) calendar.

 In the mid-17th century, the Dutch, who had replaced the Portuguese as the dominant power in Ceylon, established hegemony over Maldivian affairs without involving themselves directly in local matters, which were governed according to centuries-old Islamic customs.

-The British expelled the Dutch from Ceylon in 1796 and included the Maldives as a British protectorate.
-The status of the Maldives as a British protectorate was officially recorded in an 1887 agreement in which the sultan Muhammad Mueenuddeen II accepted British influence over Maldivian external relations and defence while retaining home rule, which continued to be regulated by Muslim traditional institutions in exchange for an annual tribute.
+The British expelled the Dutch from Ceylon in 1796 and included Maldives as a British protectorate.
+The status of Maldives as a British protectorate was officially recorded in an 1887 agreement in which the sultan Muhammad Mueenuddeen II accepted British influence over Maldivian external relations and defence while retaining home rule, which continued to be regulated by Muslim traditional institutions in exchange for an annual tribute.
 The status of the islands was akin to other British protectorates in the Indian Ocean region, including Zanzibar and the Trucial States.

 In the British period, the Sultan's powers were taken over by the Chief Minister, much to the chagrin of the British Governor-General who continued to deal with the ineffectual Sultan.
 Consequently, Britain encouraged the development of a constitutional monarchy, and the first Constitution was proclaimed in 1932.
-However, the new arrangements favoured neither the ageing Sultan nor the wily Chief Minister, but rather a young crop of British-educated reformists.
+However, the new arrangements favoured neither the Sultan nor the Chief Minister, but rather a young crop of British-educated reformists.
 As a result, angry mobs were instigated against the Constitution which was publicly torn up.